nodejs/node/COLLABORATOR_GUIDE.md

 #### Breaking Changes to Internal Elements

-Breaking changes to internal elements may be semver-patch or semver-minor.
+Breaking changes to internal elements may occur in semver-patch or semver-minor commits.
 Collaborators should take significant care when making and reviewing such changes.
 An effort must be made to determine the potential impact of the change in the ecosystem.
+Use
-Use [Canary in the Goldmine](https://github.com/nodejs/citgm) to test such changes.
+[Canary in the Goldmine](https://github.com/nodejs/citgm) to test such changes.
 If a change will cause ecosystem breakage, then it is semver-major.
 Consider providing a Public API in such cases.

 #### When Breaking Changes Actually Break Things